eACLS Logo

 What is the passing score and format of the final written exam for the eACLS™ course?

-The final written exam is comprised of 50 multiple-choice case-based questions (5 per case study).
+The final written exam is composed of 40 multiple-choice, case-based questions.
 The questions are based on the objectives of the case studies and include ECGs when appropriate.
-Each question is worth 2 points.
-Once the exam is completed, it is graded instantly, and any incorrect answers are remediated.
-Users must score at least 84% to pass the course.
-If a user fails the first exam, he or she is given up to two additional opportunities to pass a different exam after an opportunity for further remediation through the eACLS™ "Resources" section and/or instructor.
-If the user fails the additional exams, he/she will have to repeat the course (and pay for the course again).
+Each question is worth 2.5 points.
+Once the exam is completed, it is graded instantly.
+Users must score at least 80% to pass the course.
+If a user fails the first exam, he or she has the opportunity to remediate by viewing the eACLS™ course cases and Resources Section before being provided one additional opportunity to pass the exam.
+If a user fails the second exam, remediation is offered on all questions and users are advised to retake the eACLS™ course.

 Are there any ancillary materials that could be used in conjunction with eACLS™?